-Species of Spaces does not designate one single fixed piece but rather a collection of countless possible variations.
+Species of Spaces is a customisable dance work.
+Catalogue of many choreographic situations; it is not one single fixed piece but rather a collection of countless possible variations.
 Selecting and assembling the catalogue’s different items together allows to create a bespoke dance performance.
-As a response to a fully malleable modern environment, Species of Spaces could be considered a customisable dance work.

-Species of Spaces is a title borrowed from French writer Georges Pérec.
-Initiated by Lucille Teppa and developped by Eleven Farrer House, the project was first researched in 2014 thanks to the support of Ballet National de Marseille (France) and the Lisa Ullmann Travelling Scholarship Fund.
-It was then further developed in 2015 with two residencies at Dance Research Studio (London) and Dance Limerick (Ireland); a first handful collection of situations was performed at St John’s Church (Limerick) and as part of Agony Art at Chisenhale Dance Space (London) that same year.
-Species of Spaces was recently presented again, followed by a Q&A session, as part of Café chorégraphique at The Point Eastleigh.
+Species of Spaces is a title borrowed from French writer Georges Perec.
+Initiated by Lucille Teppa, the project was first researched in 2014 at the Ballet National de Marseille (France) thanks to the Lisa Ullmann Travelling Scholarship Fund.
+Supported by Arts Council England, it has then been further developed over the recent years via residencies at Dance Research Studio (London), Dance Limerick (Ireland) and Penpynfarch (Wales).
+Performances have taken place at St John’s Church (Limerick), as part of Agony Art (London), at The Point (Eastleigh) as part of Café choreographique, at The Cut (Halesworth) as part of Moving Arts East and at Chisenhale Dance Space (London).

 “So female.
 And beautiful.
 So quietly, precisely, wafting and wefting.